This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 Antibiotics are the most common culprit of anaphylaxis, but more recently, chemotherapy drugs and monoclonal antibodies have also been shown to induce anaphylaxis.

 A number of factors influence your chances of having an adverse reaction to a medication.
-These include: body size, genetics, body chemistry or the presence of an underlying disease.
+These include: genetics, body chemistry, frequent drug exposure or the presence of an underlying disease.
 Also, having an allergy to one drug predisposes an individual to have an allergy to another unrelated drug.
-Contrary to popular myth, a family history of a reaction to a specific drug does not increase your chance of reacting to the same drug.
+Contrary to popular myth, a family history of a reaction to a specific drug typically does not increase your chance of reacting to the same drug.

 It is important to tell your physician about any adverse reaction you experience while taking a medication.
 Be sure to keep a list of any drugs you are currently taking and make special note if you have had past reactions to specific medications.
 Share this list with your physician and discuss whether you should be avoiding any particular drugs or if you should be wearing a special bracelet that alerts people to your allergy.